 Additional advantages include breaking down physical barriers to increase accessibility for individuals with disabilities and special needs.
 "If students have a physical disability, they do not have to travel regularly from home to a college campus" (Lei & Gupta, 2010, p.
 624).
-Furthermore, online education offers additional platforms for learning course materials in various formats with an added benefit of being able to review more than once as needed to reinforce concepts and better learn and conceptualize course content; this can be even more advantageous for students with learning disabilities who utilize assistive technologies when they are accessible.
+Furthermore, online education offers additional platforms for learning course materials in various formats with an added benefit of being able to review more than once as needed to reinforce concepts and better learn and conceptualize course content; this can be even more advantageous for students with special needs or learning disabilities who can utilize assistive technologies with greater access and ease.

-Some further non-financial benefits of online education, which can be beneficial to all learners during their collegiate journey and into their professional careers, include bolstering various skills such as increased time management, project management, problem-solving, critical thinking, and technical skills (Lei & Gupta, 2010).
+Some further non-financial benefits of online education, which can be beneficial to all learners during their collegiate journey and to apply to their professional careers, include bolstering various skill sets such as increased time management, project management, problemsolving, critical thinking, and technical skills (Lei & Gupta, 2010).
 When individuals take more ownership and accountability for their own schedules and create a work breakdown structure to plan out their work in a timely manner, their time management and project management skills improve.
 Using technology more often in different scenarios enhances computer skills and provides a real-life platform for learning how to interact with others gracefully and professionally via virtual technology solutions, such as web/video conferencing applications, which is a norm in the hybrid workforce (Whenham, 2021).
 Gaining hands-on experience with various technological features and functionality while in college is an added benefit so that students are more technically savvy with performing tasks such as screen sharing, for instance, which they will likely need to know how to do in their future careers.
-Screen sharing is also an example of how individuals can usually "get closer" to each other's screens to better see the content displayed through a web/video conferencing platform (e.g., Zoom) on their own devices, versus being in a physical classroom and not being able to see projector screen and/or each other's computer screens as well due to the nature of wide-ranging geographical proximity in a classroom with one instructor podium and student seating being dispersed throughout the room.
+Screen sharing is also an example of how individuals can usually "get closer" to each other's screens to better see the content displayed through a web/video conferencing platform (e.g., Microsoft Teams or Zoom) on their own devices, versus being in a physical classroom and not being able to see projector screen and/or each other's computer screens as well due to the nature of having wide-ranging geographical proximity in a classroom with one instructor podium and student seating being dispersed throughout the room.